sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 ---
-title: "Kafka Streams: Topology and Optimizations"
+title: 'Kafka Streams: Topology and Optimizations'
-description: "Kafka Streams has a high-level DSL to work with, but offers more power with its low-level DSL.
-In the latest versions, we can enable automatic optimizations: they can greatly help you, but we should understand at what cost."
+description: 'Kafka Streams has a high-level DSL to work with, but offers more power with its low-level DSL.
+In the latest versions, we can enable automatic optimizations: they can greatly help you, but we should understand at what cost.'
-date: "2019-08-07T12:00Z"
+date: '2019-08-07T12:00Z'
 is_blog: true
-path: "/articles/2019/08/07/kafka-streams-topology-and-optimizations/"
+path: '/articles/2019/08/07/kafka-streams-topology-and-optimizations/'
-language: "en"
+language: 'en'
+tags:
-tags: ['kafka', 'kstreams', 'topology', 'processor', 'optimization', 'streaming']
+  ['kafka', 'kstreams', 'topology', 'processor', 'optimization', 'streaming']
 category: 'Data Engineering'
 background: 'image2.png'
 ---